mj19981995/modelmapper/user-manual/property-mapping.md

 ## String Mapping

-In addition to mapping properies using getters and setters, ModelMapper supports the mapping of source property paths defined as Strings to destination method hierarchies:
+In addition to mapping properies using getters and setters, ModelMapper supports the mapping of source property paths defined as Strings:

 {:.prettyprint .lang-java}
     map().getCustomer().address.setStreet(this.<String>source("customer.street_address"));